 Your doctor will check that you are fit and well enough for a general anaesthetic.
 They will talk to you about the operation and answer any questions you might have.

 Having a general anaesthetic means that you won’t be able to eat or drink for a number of hours beforehand.
 You usually stop eating at least 6 hours before the procedure.
 You can usually drink water up to 2 hours beforehand.
-Your doctor or nurse will give you instructions about this.
+Your nurse will give you instructions about this.

 The stitch is strong enough to support a growing baby in the future.
 The baby would be born by caesarean section.